M4n0zz/Gen1PokeScripts/README.md

 This repository contains my collection of Arbitrary Code Execution scripts for Pokémon Generation 1 games (Red, Blue, Yellow).
 They are designed to either be run using TimoVM’s Nickname Writer or to be installed with it in BlipBlopMenu or TimOS environment.

-Fully compatible with TimOS / BlipBlopMenu
-This repository serves as a library for my ACE scripts for Pokemon Red, Blue and Yellow English versions.

-Each script is built using QuickRGBDS

-TimoVM's Nickname Writer: You can run any compatible nickname code provided by <a href="https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes">here</a>.

 ----
 ### Features